 The Lumix DMC-GM1 has a wireless transfer feature, allowing the photographer to transfer a JPG image to a smartphone for editing or posting to social media.
 After about thirty minutes on the web reading about setting up the Wi-Fi, I was frustrated.
 Panasonic has three iOS apps in the iTunes store.
-At first, I couldn't figure out which one I needed until after reading a few online forums.
-But once I got the right app it took me a lot of attempts before my iPhone successfully connected to the camera.
+At first, I couldn't figure out which one I needed.
+But after reading a few online forums, I had that sorted.
+Once I found the right app in the App Store, it took me a lot of attempts before my iPhone successfully connected to the camera.
 The software is slow.
 The performance was jerky.
 This wireless transfer feature is helpful, but it needs improvement.

-I used the app to control the Lumix GM1 but after an hour I still didn't know how to shoot an image and wirelessly transfer to my iPhone or iMac.
-I had this figured out on the second day of the rental.
+I also tried to use the app to control the Lumix GM1 remotely.
+After an hour, I still didn't know how to remotely shoot an image and wirelessly transfer it to my iPhone or iMac.
+I had this figured out by the second day of the rental.
 Still, because of the frustration, over the weekend of the rental, I mostly used the Lumix DMC-GM1 and Lumix G Vario 12-32mmF3.5-5.6 as a compact interchangeable lens (ILC) point and shoot.

 On the upside, though, I was impressed with the quality of images captured on the Lumix DMC-GM1.
 Over the week weekend, we attended the Just Jersey Gourmet Food Truck Festival and a pre-wedding family gathering, a meet and greet, for an upcoming wedding.
 I grabbed some photos on Sunday while Shaan and I picked up produce from the Honey Brook Farm CSA in Pennington.
 There is some cropping and minor adjustments to exposure to the images.